-GT CAPITAL HOLDINGS, INC.

-RECONCILIATION OF RETAINED EARNINGS AVAILABLE FOR DIVIDEND DECLARATION FOR THE YEAR ENDED DECEMBER 31, 2015
+GT CAPITAL HOLDINGS, INC. RECONCILIATION OF RETAINED EARNINGS AVAILABLE FOR DIVIDEND DECLARATION FOR THE YEAR ENDED DECEMBER 31, 2015

-Unappropriated Retained Earnings, as adjusted to available for dividend distribution, beginning ₽1,460,693,415 Add: Net income actually earned during the period Net income during the period closed to Retained earnings ₱4,099,123,849 Less: Non-actual/unrealized income net of tax Add: Non actual losses 4,099,123,849 Subtotal 5,559,817,264 Add (Less): Appropriations during the period (8,760,000,000) Reversal of appropriation upon completion of the expansion and acquisition 6,000,000,000 Dividend declaration during the period (522,866,460) (3,282,866,460) Total Retained Earnings, end available for dividend declaration ₽2,276,950,804 •
+Unappropriated Retained Earnings, as adjusted to available for dividend distribution, beginning Add: Net income actually earned during the period ₽1,460,693,415 Net income during the period closed to Retained earnings ₽4,099,123,849 Less: Non-actual/unrealized income net of tax - Add: Non actual losses 4,099,123,849 Subtotal 5,559,817,264 Add (Less): Appropriations during the period (8,760,000,000) Reversal of appropriation upon completion of the expansion and acquisition 6,000,000,000 Dividend declaration during the period (522,866,460) (3,282,866,460) Total Retained Earnings, end available for dividend declaration ₽2,276,950,804

-LIST OF EFFECTIVE STANDARDS AND INTERPRETATIONS UNDER THE PFRS FOR THE YEAR ENDED DECEMBER 31, 2015
+GT CAPITAL HOLDINGS, INC. AND SUBSIDIARIES LIST OF EFFECTIVE STANDARDS AND INTERPRETATIONS UNDER THE PFRS FOR THE YEAR ENDED DECEMBER 31, 2015

-INTERPRE E FINANCIAL REPORTING STANDARDS AND TATIONS of December 31, 2015 Adopted Not Adopted Not Applicable Not Early Adopted Statements Conceptual F Conceptual Framework Phase A: Objectives and qualitative haracteristics PFRSs Prac tice Statement Management Commentary ✓ Philippine F inancial Reporting Standards PFRS 1 (Revised) First-time Adoption of Philippine Financial Reporting Standards ✓ Amendments to PFRS 1 and PAS 27: Cost of an Investment in a Subsidiary, Jointly Controlled Entity or Associate √ Amendments to PFRS 1: Additional Exemptions for First-time Adopters ✓ Amendment to PFRS 1: Limited Exemption from Comparative PFRS 7 Disclosures for First-time Adopters √ Amendments to PFRS 1: Severe Hyperinflation and Removal of Fixed Date for First-time Adopters √ Amendments to PFRS 1: Government Loans ✓ Amendments to PFRS 1: Meaning of Effective PFRSs ✓ PFRS 2 Share-based Payment ✓ Amendments to PFRS 2: Vesting Conditions and Cancellations √ Amendments to PFRS 2: Group Cash-settled Share-based Payment Transactions √ Amendments to PFRS 2: Definition of Vesting Condition √ PFRS 3 Business Combinations ✓ (Revised) Amendment to PFRS 3: Accounting for Contingent Consideration in a Business Combination ✓ Amendment to PFRS 3: Scope Exceptions for Joint Arrangements √ PFRS 4 Insurance Contracts ✓ Amendments to PFRS 4: Financial Guarantee Contracts ✓ PFRS 5 Non-current Assets Held for Sale and Discontinued Operations ✓ Amendments to PFRS 5: Changes in methods of disposal √
+INTERPRE E FINANCIAL REPORTING STANDARDS AND TATIONS of December 31, 2015 Adopted Not Adopted Not Applicable Not Early Adopted Statements for the Preparation and Presentation of Financial Framework Phase A: Objectives and qualitative $\checkmark$ PFRSs Prac tice Statement Management Commentary $\checkmark$ Philippine F inancial Reporting Standards PFRS 1 (Revised) First-time Adoption of Philippine Financial Reporting Standards ~ Amendments to PFRS 1 and PAS 27: Cost of an Investment in a Subsidiary, Jointly Controlled Entity or Associate $\checkmark$ Amendments to PFRS 1: Additional Exemptions for First-time Adopters $\checkmark$ Amendment to PFRS 1: Limited Exemption from Comparative PFRS 7 Disclosures for First-time Adopters ~ Amendments to PFRS 1: Severe Hyperinflation and Removal of Fixed Date for First-time Adopters ~ Amendments to PFRS 1: Government Loans ~ Amendments to PFRS 1: Meaning of Effective PFRSs $\checkmark$ PFRS 2 Share-based Payment $\checkmark$ Amendments to PFRS 2: Vesting Conditions and Cancellations ~ Amendments to PFRS 2: Group Cash-settled Share- based Payment Transactions ✓ Amendments to PFRS 2: Definition of Vesting Condition $\checkmark$ PFRS 3 Business Combinations $\checkmark$ (Revised) Amendment to PFRS 3: Accounting for Contingent Consideration in a Business Combination $\checkmark$ Amendment to PFRS 3: Scope Exceptions for Joint Arrangements √ PFRS 4 Insurance Contracts $\checkmark$ Amendments to PFRS 4: Financial Guarantee Contracts $\checkmark$ PFRS 5 Non-current Assets Held for Sale and Discontinued Operations $\checkmark$ Amendments to PFRS 5: Changes in methods of disposal $\checkmark$